Frequently Asked Questions

 Legal Plans

-By being on one of our legal plans, you will have access to unlimited legal documents.
+By being on our Essentials plan, you will have access to unlimited legal documents.
 We understand that as a business, you’ll often need documents when you least expect it.
+On the Legal Advice Plan, you will get access to unlimited 30-minute video or phone calls with a lawyer to discuss any topic related to your business.
 By being a member on our platform, you can access legal help anytime, anywhere.

 We have a number of legal plans available to suit your needs.
 We have a basic plan, an essentials plan and even a Legal Advice Plan which gives you access to a lawyer who can answer your questions as soon as they arise.
 Whichever plan you choose, you can rest assured that we’ll help you make your business the best it can be.